-What exactly is restorative dental care, and why is it important to my oral health?
-In this post, our Kanata dentists explain the different types of restorative dental services and how they help restore your smile.
+If you have a lost or damaged tooth, restorative dental care may be necessary to protect your oral health.
+Today, our Kanata dentists discuss different types of restorative dental services and how they help renew your smile.

-Put simply, restorative dental care refers to treatments that restore the structure, integrity, and/or function of a damaged tooth or teeth.
+Restorative dental care refers to treatments that restore a damaged tooth's structure, integrity, and/or function.
 This damage can range from decay to injury (chipping and other external trauma, for example).
-The goal of restorative dental treatment is to bring the tooth or teeth back to their normal function.
+Restorative dental treatment is designed to bring your tooth (or teeth) back to their normal function.

 The timeline for restorative dental treatment is usually hard to guess.
 This is because many factors play a role in how a procedure will play out, such as the extent of damage to the tooth, how difficult the procedure will be, and how comfortable the patient feels during the process.